Each page of the XWiki is stored in xwiki.xml as an XML file which is

 element which is the information we are interested in.

-Step 4.2 - Filter the <contentUpdateDate>
+Step 4.2 - Filter the <contentUpdateDate> elements

 With the previous command, we have searched for documents with a particular name